 | Outdoor Rating | NEMA 4 (Highly weather resistant) | NEMA 3R (Indoor and outdoor approved) |

-We make sure every installation includes everything you need for a safe, code-compliant setup.
+Every installation includes everything you need for a safe, code-compliant setup.
 Whatever the hardware, the install day covers the following deliverables:

 - CT clamps mounted directly on the main service conductors